The Leadership & Change pathway equips you with the knowledge and skills to become an agile leader and changemaker.

 Regent's is based in the heart of Central London, surrounded by some of the most prestigious businesses.
 We draw from these companies to secure guest lecturers who have extended the limits of what was considered possible, and will show how to apply your knowledge to real business situations.

-In your final year, you can either:
+In your final term, you can either:

 - Test your research and analysis skills by completing a dissertation